-Provide a fire extinguisher for use in case of an accident.
+• Provide a fire extinguisher for use in case of an accident.
 Store in a highly visible place.

 - Do not allow riders.

 - Do not allow children, spectators or bystanders within hazard area around the machine.

-- Wear personal protective equipment (PPE).
+- Wear appropriate protective gear.
 This list may include but is not limited to:

 - Hard hat

 - Protective shoes with slip resistant soles

 - Eye protection

 - Work gloves

 - Hearing protection

 - Respirator or filter mask

-- Never use alcoholic beverages or drugs which can hinder alertness or coordination while operating this equipment. - Consult your doctor about operating this machine while taking prescription medications. - If the elderly are assisting with farm work, their physical limitations need to be recognized and accommodated. - Review safety related items annually with all personnel who will be operating or maintaining the conveyor.
+- Hi-Visibility safety vest - Never use alcoholic beverages or drugs which can hinder alertness or coordination while operating this equipment.

+Consult your doctor about operating machine while taking prescription medications.

+- If the elderly are assisting with farm work, their physical limitations need to be recognized and accommodated. - Review safety related items annually with all personnel who will be operating or maintaining the conveyor.